LucasWaelti/Control/README.md

 The file [MultipleInvertedPendulum.py](https://github.com/LucasWaelti/Control/blob/master/MultipleInvertedPendulum.py) contains the simulation of three pendulums with identical physical characteristics but with different controllers.

 - Orange: a PID controls the acceleration of the cart.
 The closed loop has 3 poles located in -100, -10 and -10.
 The controller is very stable and relatively efficient.
 - Green: the same controller is used than in the first case but is controlled by a second PID controller that set a target angle to direct the cart towards a target postion (center of the window).
-The approach is naive and pretty ustable.
+The approach is naive and pretty unstable.
 - Blue: this is the best controller.
 It is actually a Linear Quadratic Controller (LQ) controlling the pendulum angle and cart positon in an optimal way.

 ## Import the module "control"